 Use Cash and Envelopes

 Unless you have quite a bit of room for error, or you can calculate your grocery total to within the dollar, cash and envelope, ‘the envelope system’ is the best way to train yourself to stay on budget and to stay within a tight budget.
-I’ll let Dave Ramsey explain the details here, and then just give you the bullet points that worked especially well for me.
+Watch the video below, I explain how we use the envelope system and what it does for our family.

 - Pull out cash for the month or pay period and put in envelope categories that work for you.